-- If the associations wish to amalgamate into one legal entity, the nominated secretary of the new association must lodge with us an Application to amalgamate incorporated associations (Word, 360KB).
+- If you wish to amalgamate into one legal entity, the secretary of the new association must lodge an Application to amalgamate incorporated associations (Word, 360KB).

-- This must be accompanied by a 'Notice of special resolution approving amalgamation of incorporated associations', completed by the secretary of each amalgamating association.
-This notice is contained in the Application to amalgamate incorporated associations form.
+- You must also provide a 'Notice of special resolution approving amalgamation of incorporated associations', completed by the secretary of each amalgamating association.
+This notice is in the Application to amalgamate incorporated associations form.

-- All documents must be lodged in one envelope with the relevant fee.
+- You must lodge all documents in one envelope with the relevant fee.
 All cheques must be made payable to Consumer Affairs Victoria.
 We will only issue receipts on request.

 After accepting an application for amalgamation, we will: